lacastar/APRA/README.md

 - User (default): can create, withdraw or transfer a lock.
 - Admin (owner): can set the ICO timestamp and lock the ICO timestamp.
+- Locker: A list of locker accounts is maintained who can lock amounts for users.

 # Technical Requirements